The Arts and Culture Capital

 Art That's Affordable

 When it comes to arts and culture, Madisonians prefer not to gatekeep.
-The capital city is home to four free museums: Madison Museum of Contemporary Art, Chazen Museum of Art, the Wisconsin Veterans Museum and the National Mustard Museum.
+The capital city is home to four free museums: the Madison Museum of Contemporary Art, the Chazen Museum of Art, the Wisconsin Veterans Museum and the National Mustard Museum.
 But that's just the beginning.
 Around many corners, you'll find art displayed in coffee shops, breweries, shops and more unexpected places.
 It just makes sense in the hometown of the university that has the #1 printmaking school in the country, #15 fine arts program in the country and the first glass-blowing lab in the U.S.

 Back to top.